Guides/Keyboards·intermediate·6 min read

 Plate-mounted (clip-in)

-3. Apply 'holee mod' or 'band-aid mod' — a thin strip of fabric bandaid or PE foam under each stabilizer stem to cushion the bottom-out and dampen tick.
+3. Place a tiny cushion (a thin strip of fabric bandage or foam) under each stabilizer to soften the bottom-out.

 Tip

-Many modern enthusiast keyboards (Keychron Q-series, Mode designs, GMMK Pro) ship with stabilizers already lubed.
-Test the long keys before tearing the board down — you may not need to mod anything.
+Many modern enthusiast keyboards (Keychron Q-series, GMMK Pro) come with the stabilizers already tuned.
+Type on the big keys first, you may not need to do anything.

 Aluminum